fadynaeem/GP/README.md

 # Quran Recognition

-An AI-driven mobile app that instantly recognizes any Quran reciter’s voice and accurately pinpoints the exact Surah and verse being recited.
+An AI-driven instantly recognizes any Quran reciter’s voice and accurately pinpoints the exact Surah and verse being recited.

 ## Features